AJ-Romera/simplemovie-series/README.md

-# I will continue this project now
+# Please ignore this project

-Last week I leave this project because I wasn´t sure of what I was doing with redux.
-I have practiced Redux since then and now I can fix and finish this project
+This is just for practicing Redux